helske/changer/README.md

 * It is strongly recommended to have a backup backup before proceeding.

+* Note that if the old package name is a common word, it will be replaced in the docs etc as well!

 ## Installation

 You can install the developed version of changer from Github with: